Language-Research-Technology/ldaca-website/content/news/posts/rdc-tech-meeting/index.md

 Now in {{< glossary_link display="GitHub" id="github" >}} we can see the group management example.

-I have given access to all the licences to myself, as you can see here and given access to licence A to others.
+I have given access to all the licenses to myself, as you can see here and given access to license A to others.

 <br>